opds-community/drafts/opds-1.2.md

 An Acquisition Feed is an OPDS Catalog Feed Document that collects OPDS Catalog Entries into a single, ordered set.
 The simplest complete OPDS Catalog would be a single Acquisition Feed listing all of the available OPDS Catalog Entries from that provider.
 In more complex OPDS Catalogs, Acquisition Feeds are used to present and organize sets of related OPDS Catalog Entries for browsing and discovery by clients and aggregators.

-Links to Acquisition Feeds SHOULD use the "type" attribute `application/atom+xml;profile=opds-catalog;kind=acquisition`.
+Links to Acquisition Feeds MUST use the "type" attribute `application/atom+xml;profile=opds-catalog;kind=acquisition`.

 For further details on limiting the size of Acquisition Feeds through pagination, Partial Catalog Entries, and compression, see the Section Listing Acquisition Feeds.